 This is why there is pain and swelling after surgery.
 In some cases, the fluid forms a pocket, which leads to the formation of a seroma.

 Seromas form lumps under the skin.
-They are filled with a yellowish-to-white fluid called serous fluid.
+These are filled with a yellowish to white fluid called serous fluid.
 This is the same fluid commonly seen in blisters and fresh cuts.

 The lumps can be tested to determine whether they contain serous fluid instead of pus, blood, or another fluid.